-Pakistan is a Muslim state on account of her overwhelmingly Muslim population; as such Islam will remain the fundamental source of her statecraft, social relations, business dealings, and foreign affairs.
+Pakistan is a Muslim state on account of its overwhelmingly Muslim population; as such, Islam will remain the fundamental source of her statecraft, social relations, business dealings, and foreign affairs.
 Islam will occupy the central place of polity, economy, and society like Christianity is the bedrock of European countries despite all their pretensions to be secular states.
 Good governance is enshrined in the holy Quran and exemplified by the pious caliphs as the guiding principle of the state but in no way it will be a theocracy

 2. Own our roots.

-No doubt Pakistan came into existence in the name of Islam, and we are proud of our Islamic identity as stated above.
+No doubt Pakistan came into existence in the name of Islam, and we are proud of our Islamic identity, as stated above.
 However, Pakistan’s Ideology is more than its Islamic identity; we are also proud of our historical roots.
-There is consensus that besides being a Muslim-majority state with multi-ethnic composition, Pakistan is the inheritor of thousands of years old Mehargarh, Mohenjo-Daro, and other civilizations belonging to the greater Indus Valley Civilization.
+There is consensus that besides being a Muslim-majority state with a multi-ethnic composition, Pakistan is the inheritor of thousands of years old Mehargarh, Mohenjo-Daro, and other civilizations belonging to the greater Indus Valley Civilization.

 3. Unity in Diversity

 One of the most prominent features of Pakistan’s Ideology is its firm belief in unity in diversity.
-Every modern nation-state is a multi-ethnic, multi-religious entity having different markers for its identification.
-Pakistan is home to over 15 major ethnic groups that differ in physical features, customs, dress, food, music, etc. It is a melting pot of South Asian, Central Asian, Western Asian, Middle Eastern, and European influences brought by foreign invasions and trade relations.
+Every modern nation-state is a multi-ethnic, multi-religious entity with different markers for its identification.
+Pakistan is home to over 15 major ethnic groups that differ in physical features, customs, dress, food, music, etc. It is a melting pot of South Asian, Central Asian, Western Asian, Middle Eastern, and European influences brought about by foreign invasions and trade relations.
 Consequently, everyone in Pakistan understands that the state cannot force cultural homogeneity through the barrel of a gun or state edicts.
-The evolution of a particular national culture takes time to which each federating unit contributes.
+The evolution of a particular national culture takes time, to which each federating unit contributes.
 We let a hundred flowers of different varieties and hues bloom rather than having a garden full of roses only.
-We give respect to every major language spoken with Urdu serving as lingua franca
+We give respect to every major language spoken, with Urdu serving as the lingua franca

 4. Respect for Fundamental Human Rights

-“No nation can rise to the height of glory unless their women are side by side with them…It is crime against humanity that our women are shut up within the four walls of the houses as prisoners.
+“No nation can rise to the height of glory unless their women are side by side with them…It is a crime against humanity that our women are shut up within the four walls of the house as prisoners.
 There is no sanction anywhere for the deplorable condition in which our women have to live.”